 • In many parts of Italy taking a train is MUCH less stressful or potentially expensive than dealing with a car.
 Many cities have zones where only locals with a permit are allowed to drive and fines for innocently wandering into them are very steep.

-• It's usually not necessary to buy tickets in advance; they're easily purchased at most stations in Italy either at ticket windows or from automated machines (you may need to use cash).
+• It's usually not necessary to buy tickets in advance although it's well worth checking the Trenitalia site for any reduced-price tickets available for fast trains.
+Otherwise, tickets are easily purchased at most stations in Italy either at ticket windows or from automated machines (you may need to use cash).

 • If you're really nervous about purchasing tickets from a machine or station agents, larger cities and towns also have travel agencies that sell tickets.
 These are often found in or very near the stations: there is one right next door to Santa Maria Novella's entrance in Florence.
-It can cost you a few euro more but lines for the counters are often shorter and agents usually speak reasonably fluent English.
-You may either purchase tickets for a specific journey or for all of your train-travel treks in Italy at once if you know what those are and flexibility isn't a big concern.
+It can cost you a few euro more but lines for the counters are often shorter, and agents usually speak reasonably fluent English.
+You may either purchase tickets for a specific journey or for all of your train-travel treks in Italy at once if flexibility isn't a big concern.
 How to find these?
-Look for the green and red FS logo in the window.
+Look for the green-and-red FS logo in the window.
 Generally, though, tickets are easy to purchase via machine or ticket window.

 • Central train stations in the largest cities are much like airports: they offer lots of services.
 See this link for a glance at shopping, restaurants, agencies, luggage storage, visitor help, etc. at Italy's busiest rail hubs: